 SNN focuses our efforts on helping those with the greatest need — impoverished and low-income pets.

-We believe that all pets deserve top-notch medical care regardless of their owners ability to pay, which is why we offer free and low-cost, high quality services.
+We believe that all pets deserve top-notch medical care regardless of their owners’ ability to pay, which is why we offer free and low-cost, high-quality services.
 Most residents in these communities can’t afford spay/neuter surgeries for their dogs and cats – and these are often the pets that keep reproducing and contributing to our pet overpopulation problem.
 We do not cut corners or skimp on services to save money – donations from animal lovers like you and generous foundations allow us to offset most or all of the cost to the pet owner.
-In fact, more than 80% of our services are offered for free.
+In fact, more than 60% of our services are offered for free and more than 80% include an additional discount on our already low-costs.

 SNN serves 13 counties and more than 1,300,000 residents in North Texas with emphasis on South Fort Worth, Southern Dallas, and rural communities surrounding the DFW-Metroplex.